Clomez/HTML_Mail_sending_system/README.md

 Are asked after uploading a zip file.<br>
 These can be saved in mysql for reuse.<br>
 #### 5. TODO
+- Remote img upload
 - More personalization
-- Option to turn off storage
+- Options page
 - import CSV
 - Better user guide
 - More error handling